 Shortening and unshortening links

-Most links that are shared on social media are shortened links rather than full URLs purly because they have a smaller presence with the same effect.
-Links you drop into the composer when scheduling posts through Buffer are automatically shortened using the buff.ly link shortener, but this can be changed if desired.
+Most links that are shared on social media are shortened links rather than full URLs purely because they have a smaller presence with the same effect.
+By default, links in Buffer will not be shortened, however, you can choose to have your links shortened automatically if you prefer.

 In this article: